-- All students can report instances of sexual misconduct for review through the university. - The reporting and responding parties will both have the opportunity to name witnesses and provide evidence. - Both parties will have the opportunity to review the investigative report and documentation materials from the investigation in the presence of the Title IX coordinator or designee. - The parties will both be notified in writing as to the outcome of any investigation the university conducts. - Students will receive amnesty for minor student conduct violations (e.g. alcohol or drug violations) in relation to the alleged incident when reporting or participating in a sexual misconduct investigation. - All parties involved in the investigation can do so without fear of retaliation.
+- · All students can report instances of sexual misconduct for review through the university. - The complainant and respondent will both have the opportunity to name witnesses and provide evidence. - Both parties will have the opportunity to review the investigative report and documentation materials from the investigation. - The complainant and respondent will both be notified in writing as to the outcome of any investigation the university conducts. - Students will receive amnesty for minor student conduct violations (e.g. alcohol or drug violations) in relation to the alleged incident when reporting or participating in a sexual misconduct investigation. - All parties involved in the investigation can do so without fear of retaliation.
 Any instances of retaliation will be investigated and addressed by the university.